open-pioneer/trails-openlayers-base-packages/src/packages/integration/README.md

 # @open-pioneer/integration

-Provides the `ExternalEventService`, which can be used to emit events to the host site from inside the open pioneer application.
+Provides techniques for the communication between an application (web component) and its embedding site.
 This is useful when the application's web component is embedded into another site.

+The package exports the `ApiExtension` interface that can be used to provide API functions that can be called from the outer site to trigger actions in the web component.
+The ApiExtension support is implemented in the `@open-pioneer/runtime` package.

+Additionally, the package contains the `ExternalEventService`, which can be used to emit events to the host site from inside the open pioneer application.

-## Quick start
+## Quick start (ExternalEventService)

 In your UI or one of your services, reference the `"integration.ExternalEventService"` interface to obtain an instance of the `ExternalEventService`.
 For example: